pythonfortinero/listings/README.md

 python manage.py inspectdb > models.py
 ```

-for testing purpose, I made the migration and made a new folder test migrations
-with managed = False commented
+for testing purpose, I made the migration and made a new migrations folder called tests_migrations with the same 0001_inital content but i made a change in the CreateModel commented the managed = False if don't make this, I can't run the testcase.

-And I made
+And for generate the fixtures I run the next command.

 ```
 python manage.py dumpdata listings.Listings > listings.json
 ```

-after this I use this fixtures in the testcase.
+After this I use this fixtures in the testcase for have test data.

 For run the project you need docker and docker compose
 first build with